-Let’s look at an example of how important your product is when deciding on an Inbound Marketing or Outbound Marketing strategy.
+Let’s look at an example of how important your product is when deciding on an inbound marketing or outbound marketing strategy.
 Coca-Cola decides to launch a new product, Strawberry flavored Coke.
-(This sounds awful but luckily I don’t work for Coca-Cola! ) They then decide that they’re only going to use Inbound Marketing to promote this product.
+(This sounds awful, but luckily I don’t work for Coca-Cola! ) The company then decides that it is only going to use inbound marketing to promote this product.
 They begin writing blog posts about how strawberries are good for you and that people should try their new flavor.
-They are ranking #1 on Google for ‘Strawberry Coke’ but nobody is searching for this phrase on Google because they don’t know it exists.
+They are ranking #1 on Google for ‘Strawberry Coke’ but nobody is searching for this phrase because they don’t know it exists.

-Fast food products like this don’t need much consideration.
+Food products like this don’t need much consideration.
 People don’t need to research and decide if they’re going to buy strawberry Coke or Dr.Pepper.
-An Outbound Marketing approach would be much more effective here.
+An outbound marketing approach would be much more effective here.

 The final piece of the puzzle is your marketing goals.
-Do you need to see some quick short term wins or can you wait it out with a longer term strategy to get wins further in the future?
+Do you need to see some quick short-term wins?
+Or can you wait it out with a longer-term strategy to get wins in the future?

 - Your goal is to get highly qualified leads.